Faith-Okamoto/INCH/README.md

     containing the founder it matches best.
   - If used with the `-m` flag, average distances between the members of each group will be computed.
+  - This flag may not be used with the `-p` flag.

 ## File format

+File formats differ depending on which analysis was requested:
-The format for the `-d` option is a two-column tab-separated file without a header line.
-The first column is descendent IDs and the second is the ID of the founder it matches best.
+- The format for the `-d` option is a two-column tab-separated file without a header line.
+The first column is descendent IDs and the second is the ID of the founder that descendent matches best.
+- The format for the -m` option is an `n x n` matrix with row and column labels of founder IDs, where `n` is the number of founders or founder groups.
+Each cell is the Hamming distance between the founders in that row and column.
+- The format for the `-p` option is a file with two parts.
+The first line has space-separated eigenvalues for the PCA eigenvectors, starting with PC1.
+After that is an `n x p` table, where `n` is the number of founders and `p` is the number of PCs used.
+Column and row labels are included.
+Each cell is the weight of that row's founder under that column's principle component.

 ## Contributors

 This project was entirely coded by Faith Okamoto, with some idea generation by other members of the Palmer Lab.
 (Notably Thiago Sanches.)
+The founder identification method was run by Daniel Munro.

 ## Testing